All prospective Pharm.D. program applicants are encouraged to review the Pharm.D. Admission Checklists (.pdf).

 What type of student are you?

-There are four basic steps in the admissions process for the Pharm.D. program:
+There are four basic admission requirements for the Pharm.D. program:

 1) Complete the required Pre-Pharmacy coursework

 All Pre-Pharmacy required courses (or prerequisites) are necessary for admission to the College of Pharmacy.
 The UH COP Admissions Committee will look at an applicant's overall pre-pharmacy prerequisite GPA, which includes all of the courses on the list.
 Applicants must receive no less than a "C" (2.0) in all prerequisite courses in order to be considered for admittance.